elmtree-askmo/cloudcannon-app/content/learn/architecture/why-is-the-preservation-of-material-integrity-crucial-in-architectural-conservation.md

 score: -1.0
 related_article1:
     id: 169071
+    title: >-
-    title: What is meant by 'cultural reciprocity' in the context of cultural restitution and international cooperation?
+        What is meant by 'cultural reciprocity' in the context of cultural restitution and international cooperation?
     subject: Architecture
     url: /learn/architecture/questions/what-is-meant-by-cultural-reciprocity-in-the-context-of-cultural-restitution-and-international-cooperation
 related_article2:
-    id: 169073
+    id: 169076
-    title: In what ways did Cold War diplomacy influence architectural decisions in the Middle East?
+    title: >-
+        What role did UNESCO play in managing cultural heritage during the relocation of Nubian Temples?
     subject: Architecture
-    url: /learn/architecture/questions/in-what-ways-did-cold-war-diplomacy-influence-architectural-decisions-in-the-middle-east
+    url: /learn/architecture/questions/what-role-did-unesco-play-in-managing-cultural-heritage-during-the-relocation-of-nubian-temples
 related_article3:
     id: 169081
+    title: >-
-    title: How does the bureaucratization of world politics affect cultural neutrality and architectural specificity?
+        How does the bureaucratization of world politics affect cultural neutrality and architectural specificity?
     subject: Architecture
     url: /learn/architecture/questions/how-does-the-bureaucratization-of-world-politics-affect-cultural-neutrality-and-architectural-specificity
 related_article4:
-    id: 169072
+    id: 169070
-    title: How did the Aswan High Dam impact the mobility of monuments?
+    title: >-
+        How did the UNESCO campaigns contribute to the international effort to salvage the Nubian Temples?
     subject: Architecture
-    url: /learn/architecture/questions/how-did-the-aswan-high-dam-impact-the-mobility-of-monuments
+    url: /learn/architecture/questions/how-did-the-unesco-campaigns-contribute-to-the-international-effort-to-salvage-the-nubian-temples
 related_article5:
-    id: 169072
+    id: 169070
-    title: How did the Aswan High Dam impact the mobility of monuments?
+    title: >-
+        How did the UNESCO campaigns contribute to the international effort to salvage the Nubian Temples?
     subject: Architecture
-    url: /learn/architecture/questions/how-did-the-aswan-high-dam-impact-the-mobility-of-monuments
+    url: /learn/architecture/questions/how-did-the-unesco-campaigns-contribute-to-the-international-effort-to-salvage-the-nubian-temples
 ---

 &nbsp;